uwplse/Cassius/README.md

 lower than the timeout of 30 minutes for verifying assertions.)

-VizAssert produces the file `reports/fwt.html` describing the results, which the evaluator should examine.
+VizAssert produces the file `reports/fwt.html` describing the results, which the reviewer should examine.
 The main table, with colored check marks and Xs, should contain many green checkmarks (the table at the top should list the number, in the "success" column).
 If, instead, it only has white-on-black exclamation marks, some part of the setup did not work, and VizAssert is running into errors.
 (See below.)
-On the paper evaluation machine, 51 FWTs passed this stage; evaluators may see a different number due to different machine speed (affecting timeouts) or different fonts (affecting the rendering).
+On the paper evaluation machine, 51 FWTs passed this stage; reviewers may see a different number due to different machine speed (affecting timeouts) or different fonts (affecting the rendering).
 We believe that numbers in the 40–60 range are sufficiently close to achieve